pierrebeauguitte/tuneset/README.md

 This repository contains annotations of Irish Traditional Dance Music recordings.
-The dataset is presented in a conference paper, to be published at ISMIR 2016: http://wp.nyu.edu/ismir2016/
+The publication accompanying this dataset is [A Corpus of Annotated Irish Traditional Dance Music Recordings: Design and Benchmark Evaluations](http://arrow.dit.ie/scschcomcon/177/), presented at  [ISMIR 2016](http://wp.nyu.edu/ismir2016/).

 Each line of the csv file is to be read as `onset, duration, MIDInote`.